-We benchmark a wide range of open-sourced and proprietary LMMs on our \datasetname~\lstinline{real} and analyze their 3D spatial reasoning capabilities on different categories of questions.
-We consider two baseline results: (i) \textbf{random}: a simple baseline that predicts random answers for all visual questions. (ii) \textbf{random++}: a stronger random baseline that predicts consistent answers given different choice orders of a same visual question in CircularEval.
-We report the full results in \cref{tab:main_results}. (iii) \textbf{human}: a human-level performance established by human evaluators that did not participate in the data annotation process.
+We benchmark a wide range of open-sourced and proprietary LMMs on our \datasetname-\lstinline{real} and analyze 3D spatial reasoning abilities on different types of questions.
+We consider three baseline results: (i) \textbf{random}: a simple baseline that predicts random answers for all visual questions. (ii) \textbf{random++}: a stronger random baseline that predicts consistent answers given different choice orders of a same visual question in CircularEval. (iii) \textbf{human}: a human-level performance established by human evaluators that did not participate in the data annotation process.
 We report the full results in \cref{tab:main_results}.

-We make the following observations: (i) \textbf{State-of-the-art LMMs have limited 3D spatial reasoning capabilities}, as found by low performance achieved by state-of-the-art open-sourced and proprietary LMMs, falling far behind human-level performance. (ii) \textbf{Scaling laws for LMMs are not effective for 3D spatial reasoning.} Results show that despite significant more training data and computation spent on the proprietary LMMs, they do not show clear advantages over open-sourced counterparts, featuring high-quality data with efficient training setups.
-Standard scaling laws demonstrate diminishing returns for 3D spatial reasoning capabilities and we believe more effective approaches, \eg, 3D-aware data, architecture, and training designs, would be necessary to significantly advance 3D spatial reasoning.
+We make the following observations: (i) \textbf{State-of-the-art LMMs have limited 3D spatial reasoning capabilities}, as found by low performance achieved by state-of-the-art open-sourced and proprietary LMMs, falling far behind human-level performance. (ii) \textbf{Scaling laws for LMMs are not effective for 3D spatial reasoning.} Results show that despite significant more training data and computation spent on the proprietary LMMs, they demonstrate limited advantages over open-sourced counterparts, featuring high-quality data with efficient training setups.
+Standard scaling laws demonstrate diminishing returns for 3D spatial reasoning abilities and we believe more effective approaches, \eg, 3D-aware data, architecture, and training, would be necessary to significantly advance 3D spatial reasoning.